plausible/docs/docs/excluding-pages.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-By default, Plausible Analytics tracks every page your install our snippet on.
-If you don't want Plausible to track specific pages, do not include our snippet on those pages.
+By default, Plausible Analytics tracks every page you install the snippet on.
+If you don't want Plausible to track specific pages, do not include the snippet on those pages.

 Alternatively, you can also manually exclude specific pages from being tracked.
 Here's how.